-Land held on trust that is used and occupied by a beneficiary as their principal place of residence (PPR) may alter the land tax liability for that land depending on the type of trust and whether you choose to notify us.
+Land held on trust that is used and occupied by a beneficiary as their principal place of residence (PPR) may alter land tax liability for the land depending on the type of trust and whether you choose to notify us.

 As a trustee of a trust, you may choose to notify us of a nomination of a:

-- PPR beneficiary of a discretionary trust or unit trust scheme, or
+- PPR beneficiary of a discretionary trust or unit trust scheme.

-Although you can make your nomination at any time, it will only take affect from the tax year that you lodge it with us.
+Although you can make your nomination at any time, it only takes effect from the tax year that you lodge it with us.
 If, for that tax year, you have already paid land tax on the affected land, you may be eligible for a refund.

-- The nomination of a PPR beneficiary will provide a concession (not an exemption) on the amount of tax payable by the trustee on the PPR land,
+- The nomination of a PPR beneficiary will provide a concession, not an exemption, on the amount of tax payable by the trustee on the land.

-- The nominated PPR beneficiary must use the land as their PPR and if they move out you are required to notify this office as the concession will no longer apply
+- The nominated PPR beneficiary must use the land as their PPR and if they move out you must notify us as the concession no longer applies.

 Gather required information

-You need the following information to complete the Nomination of PPR subsequent PPR beneficiary and notification or change of beneficial interests, but refer to the form for specific instructions:
+You need the following information to complete the Nomination of PPR subsequent PPR beneficiary and notification or change of beneficial interests.
+The form also contains specific instructions:

-- The date the beneficiary commenced occupation of the PPR property, and
+- The date the beneficiary started occupying the land as their PPR.

 Complete your nomination form